TheresaLui/SelfHelpContent_v2/articles/microsoft.bot/problemscopingquesregistration.md

 			"order": 7,
 			"visibility":"error_advice == Error",
 			"controlType": "textbox",
-			"displayLabel": "Enter the name of the resource group", "required": false
+			"displayLabel": "The name of the resource group you used", "required": false
 		},
 		{